 As per Microsoft, Windows Autopilot is a collection of technologies used to set up and pre-configure new devices and prepare them for productive use.
 You can also use Windows Autopilot to reset, repurpose, and recover devices.
 This solution enables an IT department to achieve the above with little to no infrastructure to manage, and by following a process that is simple and easy to manage.

-In this post, we will discuss about device provision using Windows 10 Autopilot for Azure Active Directory (AAD) joined devices.
+In this post, we will discuss device provisioning using Windows 10 Autopilot for Azure Active Directory / Entra ID joined devices.

 - Configure Azure Active Directory Automatic Enrollment